Crownpeak/best-practices/product-discovery/fhr-salesforce-commerce-cloud/storefront-integration-with-fredhopper-query-api/README.md

 ### Sorting and Relevance
 Implement sorting options (e.g., by price, relevance, popularity) and ensure that the search results are ranked according to relevance.
 Fine tune relevancy settings within Fredhopper.

+For more details on using the [Fredhopper Query API](https://crownpeak.gitbook.io/product-discovery/fredhopper-integration-guide/fredhopper-integration-guide-1/front-end-integration), see the documentation.

 ## Personalization and Recommendations